Measter/Tomato/README.md

 keyboard) will execute one instruction.
 Step over will execute one instruction, unless it's a JSR instruction, in which case it will execute until it returns.

 Below that is a list of all your connected devices.
-Click one to see a little info about it.
-Edit Device will open a window with more device information and the ability to edit that information.
+Click one to see a little info about it and all of the properties you may modify.
+When you wish to adjust a device property, enter a new value and press Enter to apply.

 To the left is the memory view.
 You can scroll through all the memory of the device, and you can edit it if the CPU is stopped.
 Double click a cell to edit it, or right click and select "Edit Value".
 Right click and select "Goto Address" to jump to a